neo-project/docs/docs/en-us/node/cli/config.md

 ### Connecting the node to network

+Neo-CLI connects to N3 main net by default.
 To connect the node to test net, replace the content of `config.json` with the content of  `config.testnet.json`.
-For RC3 package downloaded from [Neo node](https://github.com/neo-project/neo-node/releases), it has been configured connecting to the test net by default.

-> [!Note]
->
-> If your Neo-CLI is published from the source code in GitHub by yourself, you must also modify the Network field value in config.json to **844378958** before you can connect to the Neo N3 RC3 test network.

 To connect the node to your private net, refer to [Setting up Private Chain](../../develop/network/private-chain/solo.md).